Palliative Care to Improve Quality of Life - Livestrong

 Ask Your Health Care Team About Palliative Care

-Questions to Ask Your Health Care Team About Palliative Care
+Questions for your Health Care Team

 • How can you help me prepare for possible adverse effects of cancer treatment?